Please enable JavaScript

 Can lupus go away?

-We generally speak of remission rather than cure.
+We tend to speak of remission rather than cure.
 Thanks to current therapies, the disease can remain silent for a long period.
-The symptoms diminish and test results return to normal.
+Symptoms fade and test results return to normal.

 Which plant can replace cortisone?